-Master of Arts in Spiritual Formation and Direction (Combination of Residential and Online)
+Master of Arts in Spiritual Formation and Direction

 The M.A. in Spiritual Formation and Direction is a 40 credit-hour degree that focuses on Bible, theology, personal spiritual formation, and supervised training in spiritual direction.
-Students will experience challenging personal spiritual growth and in depth foundation in Biblical theology.
+Students will experience challenging personal spiritual growth and in-depth foundation in biblical theology.
 Due to the nature of the intense training in spiritual direction, courses are offered only on a cohort model.

-Doctorate of Ministry in Spiritual Formation & Leadership
+Doctorate of Ministry in Spiritual Formation and Leadership